-Operating Principles (Revised May 2007)
+Operating Principles (Revised July 2013)1.
+Objective

-The objective of the International Arctic Buoy Programme (IABP) is to establish and maintain a network of data buoys in the Arctic Ocean to provide meteorological, sea ice and oceanographic data for real-time operational requirements and research purposes, including support to the World Climate Research Programme (WCRP) and the World Meteorological Organization (WMO) World Weather Watch (WWW) Programme.
+The objective of the International Arctic Buoy Programme (IABP) is to establish and maintain a network of data buoys in the entire Arctic Ocean to provide meteorological, sea ice and oceanographic data for real-time operational requirements and research purposes, including support to the World Climate Research Programme (WCRP) and the World Meteorological Organization (WMO) World Weather Watch (WWW) Programme.
 The Programme will build upon cooperation among agencies and institutions with arctic interests.

 The IABP will:

 2.1.
 Maintain an observational network over the Arctic Ocean using data buoys; 2.2.
 Provide meteorological, sea ice and oceanographic data and buoy location from the network for distribution in real time over the Global Telecommunication System (GTS) of the WMO and provide relevant additional real-time data approved for public dissemination; 2.3.
 Ensure data from the network are archived; 2.4.
 Develop and distribute basic analyzed products; 2.5.
 Cooperate with and provide results of the Programme to the WCRP/SCAR International Programme for Antarctic Buoys and other related programmes, such as the Sustaining Arctic Observing Networks, International Arctic Science Committee; and 2.6.
 Promote the use of Programme data and products.

 3. Observation Programme

 3.1.
 Operational Area4.
 Data Acquisition and Distribution